Skip to content

 Daily execution and sprint work

-Smart parent suggestions: When setting a parent for an issue, Zenhub automatically suggests issues from the appropriate hierarchy level.
-Assigning a parent to a Level 4 Task defaults to showing Level 3 Epics as available parents.
-You can override these suggestions by searching for issues at any level if needed.
+When setting a parent for an issue, Zenhub automatically suggests issues from the appropriate hierarchy level.
+You can override these suggestions by searching for issues at any level.

-Automated sub-issue type assignment: When creating sub-issues under a parent, Zenhub automatically assigns the default issue type for the next level down.
-Creating a sub-issue under an Epic (Level 3) automatically assigns it the default Level 4 type (typically "Task"), streamlining issue creation without manual type selection.
+When creating sub-issues under a parent, Zenhub automatically assigns the default issue type for the next level down.
+Creating a sub-issue under an Epic (Level 3) automatically assigns it the default Level 4 type (typically Task).

 Creating any issue using the green Create button